What Is the NFPA 70?

 The NEC guides:

-- Receptacles: Mandates GFCI outlets in wet areas (NEC 210.8).
+- Receptacles: Requires GFCI protection for receptacles in specified wet or damp areas (Article 210.8).

 Non-compliance risks hazards, failed inspections, and liability.